Marventus/EmailSorting/README.txt

 WHAT THIS IS
 ====================

-This document is part of a larger body of work being done to improve the state of fuzzy logic algorithms that have to do with sorting and prioritizing email.
+This document is part of a larger body of work being done to improve the state of algorithms that have to do with sorting and prioritizing email.
 This is a pseudocode analysis that will be later published in several different codebases to be included into email programs and any other natural language processing software that requires a prioritising and sorting engine for human to human communication.

 The steps in this research project are as follows:

 [Step 1]: Create algorithms for behavior based sorting.
-State: ALPHA.
+State: BETA.
 [Step 2]: Create algorithms for natural language based sorting.
-State: ALPHA.
+State: BETA.
-[Step 3]: Create fuzzy logic analyses for software self learning on variations of a persons long term email behaviour.
+[Step 3]: Create algorithms for software self learning on variations of a persons long term email behaviour.
 State: NOT YET BEGUN.
 [Step 4]: Create cloud repository API for storing anonymous behaviour patterns for sharing across multiple platforms and software suites.
 State: NOT YET BEGUN.

 ====================